kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-installation/_index.en.md

   - `{status: "False", reason: "InstallationFailed"}`:  meaning the installation / upgrade has failed.
   - `{status: "False", reason: "InstallationFailedRetriesExceeded"}`:  meaning the max number of retries was exceeded.

-When installation or upgrade of an application fails, `ApplicationsInstallation.Status.Failures` counter is incremented.
-If it reached the max number of retries (hardcoded to 5), then applicationInstallation controller will stop trying to install or upgrade the application until applicationInstallation 's spec changes.

-This behavior reduces the load on the cluster and avoids an infinite loop that disrupts workload, in case `.spec.deployOptions.helm.atomic` is true.

 ### Helm additional information
 If the [templating method]({{< ref "../application-definition#templating-method" >}}) is `Helm`, then additional information regarding the install or upgrade is provided under `.status.helmRelease`.